About conflict resolution for custom item types

-This topic describes how you can specify how conflicts are resolved for custom item types that you create in Microsoft Office Outlook.
+This topic describes how to resolve conflicts for custom item types that you create in Outlook.

 In Outlook, conflicts occur when two or more copies of the same item have been modified independently of each other.
 Outlook detects conflicts during synchronization.
-For example, you update a meeting request online on Outlook Web Access and then you update the same meeting request on Outlook when you work offline.
-When Outlook goes online again and synchronizes the data between the client computer and the server, it detects that there are two different copies of the same meeting request.
+For example, you might update a meeting item online in Outlook Web App and then update the same meeting item in Outlook when you work offline.
+When Outlook goes online again and synchronizes the data between the client computer and the server, it detects that there are two different copies of the same meeting item.

 All items in Outlook are associated with a message class.
 For example, by default, a mail item is associated with the message class IPM.Note.
 The message class is primarily used to identify the form that should be used to display the item in Outlook.
 Outlook supports a list of message classes that are mapped to the types of items built in to Outlook.
 For more information about message classes, see Item Types and Message Classes.